cameron-kirby/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) BigO(n)
 Contains a while loop that has complexity on a linear scale

-b) BigO(n^2)
+b) BigO(n*logN)
 Contains a nested for/while loop, therefore bringing up the complexity to a quadratic scale

 c) BigO(n)
-Recursive algorith, that basically decrements n, the number of bunnies, and counts the ears of the bunnies removed in this way.
+Recursive algorithm, that basically decrements n, the number of bunnies, and counts the ears of the bunnies removed in this way.
 It's linear

 ## Exercise II